jandradap/cluster-custom-metrics/Readme.md

 ## Overview

-**Cluster Custom Metrics** is a Kubernetes/OpenShift monitoring component designed to export and expose custom metrics not available by default in the Prometheus stack.
+**Cluster Custom Metrics** is a Kubernetes/OpenShift monitoring component designed to export and expose custom metrics not available by default in the Prometheus stack (user-workload-monitoring).
 It allows teams to monitor specific cluster behaviors and configurations such as unused namespaces, IP availability, or missing resource quotas.

 ![Dashboard](images/dashboard.png)